 How are cannabis edibles metabolized

 Edibles move from the stomach through the intestines and end up in the liver where they are metabolized.
 Here, delta-9-THC is broken down into active metabolites before it has even had a chance to bind to any receptor.
 The most prominent THC metabolite is 11-hydroxy-THC.
-Afterwards both delta-9-THC and 11-hydroxy-THC will get to the heart and into circulation, reaching the brain at the same time.
+Afterwards, both delta-9-THC and 11-hydroxy-THC will get to the heart and into circulation, reaching the brain at the same time.
 This process will take between 30-120 minutes.
 It is after THC and its metabolites hit the bloodstream that you will begin to feel their effects.
-But this entire wait is worth the while because the buzz that comes afterwards is stronger and lasts for longer as compared to smoking weed.
+But this entire wait is worth the while because the buzz that comes afterward is stronger and lasts for longer as compared to smoking weed.